lilybarrett/find-your-zen-react-360/README.md

 Now, you'll need to add logic for updating the user's environment based on which option they choose (perhaps by clicking on a `VrButton` component).
 I'll leave this open-ended because...wait for the best part...this is just [React](https://reactjs.org/)!
 State management works exactly the same way.
 You can use local state, [Redux](https://redux.js.org/), etc. In my case, I used [Recompose](https://github.com/acdlite/recompose) (scroll down for more on that).

-### Step 6

-You don't really feel like you're at the beach unless you hear the sound of waves.

-A good source of free and Creative Commons-licensed audio is [Freesound](https://freesound.org/).
-You'll have to make an account, but it's quick and easy.
-They'll ask you to complete a survey along the way, but you can just skip it.

-After downloading the sounds -- many of which have large `.wav` files -- you'll want to compress the files.
-I used [All2MP3](https://all2mp3.en.softonic.com/mac), which was easy to install and worked like a dream to turn my `.wav` files into more manageable `.mp3` files, which I then added to a `sounds` folder in my `static_assets`.

-You'll then add each sound link to a `Sound` component, which takes a `source` prop, the value of which -- like `Pano` -- wraps the link in an `asset` utility, allowing us to automatically look inside our `static_assets` folder for the resources we need.

-For this demo, I wound up putting my data for each environment in a `consts/zens.js` file:
+For my purposes, I wound up putting my data for each environment in a `consts/zens.js` file:

 ```
 const zens = [